ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 assume that the server has a public (and unique) identity that the client uses to retrieve this configuration.

-## Client setup {#client-setup}

-The client initialises a global storage system `store` that allows it store the tokens that are received during issuance.
-The storage system is a map of server identifiers (`server.id`) to arrays of stored tokens.
-We assume that the client knows the server public key `pkS` ahead of time.
-The client picks a value `m` of tokens to receive during the issuance phase.
-In {{draft-davidson-pp-architecture}} we discuss mechanisms that the client can use to ensure that this public key is consistent across the entire ecosystem.
+The client initialises itself with the server public key `pkS` and its corresponding configuration.
+Mechanisms to ensure that this key and configuration are consistent, i.e., not unique to the client, are out of scope for this protocol.

-## Issuance phase {#issuance-phase}
+## Issuance {#issuance-phase}

-The issuance phase is a two-round protocol that allows the client to receive `m` anonymous authorization tokens from the server.
+Issuance is a two-round protocol that allows the client to request and receive `m` anonymous authorization tokens from the server.
 The first round sees the server generate a commitment.
 The second round sees the server issue a token to the client.